 Entry Strategies and Financing Options for Investors With Low Credit or No Credit History

 Limited credit history should not be a permanent barrier.
-Several financing paths exist specifically for buyers who do not fit the conventional lending profile.
+Several financing paths exist for buyers who do not fit the conventional lending profile.

 Government-Backed Loan Programs Worth Knowing About